rives-io/riv/docs/developing-cartridges.md

-It's recommended to use C for now, but if you are adventurous, you could use other languages as long as you provide the bindings.
+It's recommended to use C for now, but if you are adventurous, you could use other languages as long as work out the bindings.

 ## Porting other games

-You can port existing games to RIV, as long you have to code for it, have all the tools you need in the SDK and the game works under all the constraints presented so far.
+You can port existing games to RIV, as long you have the code to compile it to RISC-V, have all the tools you need in the SDK and the game works under all the constraints presented so far.
 Porting a game basically is a matter of changing the graphics, audio and input APIs